neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 # Tables

 ---
-title: Managing your data with interactive tables
+title: Managing your data and schemas in the Neon Console
-subtitle: 'Use the Tables page to easily view, edit, and manage your database entries'
+subtitle: 'Use the Tables page to easily view, edit, and manage your data and schemas'
 enableTableOfContents: true
-updatedOn: '2024-10-07T15:22:34.955Z'
+updatedOn: '2025-01-08T12:09:24.679Z'
 ---

-The **Tables** page in the Neon Console offers a dynamic, visual interface for managing data.
-Fully interactive, this view lets you add, update, and delete records, filter data, modify columns, drop or truncate tables, as well as export data in both .json and .csv formats.
+The **Tables** page in the Neon Console offers a dynamic, visual interface for managing data and schemas.
+Fully interactive, this view lets you add, update, and delete records, filter data, modify columns, drop or truncate tables, export data in both .json and .csv formats, and manage schemas, tables, views, and enums.

 <Admonition type="note">
 The **Tables** page is powered by Drizzle Studio.
 For new features and updates, please refer to the [Neon Drizzle Studio Changelog](https://github.com/neondatabase/neon-drizzle-studio-changelog/blob/main/CHANGELOG.md).